Start-to-Finish Relationship in Project Management

-Today we will discuss start-to-finish relationships in a project network diagram.
+Today, we will discuss start-to-finish relationships in a project network diagram.
 This project management dependency is not as common as a finish-to-start relationship, but knowing about it will help you develop a sound schedule network diagram.

 Let’s start by understanding the terminology.

-A lead is when the successor activity starts before the completion of the predecessor activity.
-This is an advancement and is denoted by the “-” sign.
+A lead occurs when the successor activity starts before the predecessor activity is completed.
+This is an advancement, denoted by the “-” sign.
+A lag is a delay between a predecessor and a successor activity, denoted by the “+” sign.

 Start-to-Finish Relationship